eficode-academy/codeascode/Aarhus-Instructions.md

 ### Configure a simple build job

-Hint: We obviously want to use our good friend Docker to build the go app, so that we avoid installing go-lang and other dependencies on our build server (or locally on the developers machine).
+Hint: We obviously want to use our good friend Docker to build the go app, to avoid installing go-lang and other dependencies on our build server (or locally on the developers machine).

 Luck is with you, as the gowebserver repo has a Dockerfile that will actualy build the webserver.

 Try something like: `docker build .` as a starter.
 Consider tagging the image with a name so you can run it later.

-You might also want to look at the --no-cache option ...
+You might also want to look at the `--no-cache` option ...

 If you really get curious about how the Dockerfile works, ask google or your instructor.